OOP2017/CSVReaderTest/README.md

 * First, add the test code to a folder named `test`.
 The test folder should have the same directory structure as your main `src` folder.
 (See below)
 * In Eclipse, open the dialog for Project -> Properties and choose "Java Build Path".
 Select the "Source" tab.
 Click "Add Folder..." and add the test folder.
 Exit the dialog.
 * Now, Eclipse will compile and run files in both the `src` and `test` folders.
+* Other IDE are similar: open the project configuration dialog and specify that it should use `test` as a source folder.

 ### Add these Tests to your Project